vinovo/mitchell/README.md

 # Mitchell's Coding Challenge
 * This is Paul Zhu's projects on coding challenge by Mitchell International Inc.
+* Precompiled file is put under `build/` for the scripts to be used directly.

 ## How to run?
 cd to /src and run the following script